Class of 2023

 Tiantian Wei

-Nanjing Foreign Language School, Nanjing
+High School: Nanjing Foreign Language School

 At the beginning of my freshman year, I was amazed by all the exciting opportunities for academic exploration, cultural immersion, and service that Notre Dame offers.
 Aiming to challenge myself and serve the community, I volunteered to work at an English teaching program at La Casa de Amistad (ENL Program), where I teach Hispanic people English.
 I also attended the Living with Mental Illness, a social concern seminar this semester.
 Through weekly meetings and an immersion week, I learned how nonprofit organizations help people with mental illnesses by creating an environment with mutual support.